LSWR S11 class: Operational details

 The S11s were well regarded on expresses around the ports served by the LSWR.
 The class was initially used in the West Country to handle the steep gradients they were designed for.
 However, it was found that their smaller wheels and larger boilers were not as successful as was hoped.
-The class was slower and more cumbersome then the T9s, leading to crews preferring the latter's higher speed both on downhill and level stretches of railway.
+The class was slower and more cumbersome than the T9s, leading to crews preferring the latter's higher speed both on downhill and level stretches of railway.

 Another issue with the class was that they consumed more water with their larger boilers, which was a major issue for a railway with no water troughs to refill while running, and therefore skilled use of the injectors was required.
 The boiler was mounted higher above the frames which led to ride instability at high speeds and required more care by crewmen in approaching junctions and speed restrictions.
 9 members of the class were withdrawn in 1951, with the last member scrapped in 1954.